mvolkmann/blog/src/python/python-compared-to-js.md

 JavaScript provides a small number (9) of built-in functions.
 Python provides many more (68).
-The tables below summarizes these.
+The tables below summarize these.

 Often one of the languages does not have an equivalent function to the other, so the closest alternative is shown instead.